oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 ./mvnw install
 ```

+The most important thing this command does (in the context of this tutorial) is that it generates the stubs and installs them in the local `.m2` (Maven) repo.
+In a production scenario, you might want to install the stubs in a remote repository instead.
+Take a look at [the Spring Cloud docs](https://docs.spring.io/spring-cloud-contract/docs/3.0.0-SNAPSHOT/reference/htmlsingle/) to see how that is accomplished.

 If you read through the console output, you'll see a lot of information about the generated integration tests and the stubs.
 For example, look at the following lines.

 ```bash